A. R. Pillai: Indian Independence Committee

-Soon, however, some of his German partners fell out with him and he had to approach the judiciary there but he lost the case.
+Soon, however, some of his German partners fell out with him and he had to approach the judiciary, but he lost the case.
 Thereupon he founded another company called A. Raman Pillai, Export-Buchhandlung, Göttingen, and imported books from publishers and booksellers all over the world and also published books in German.
 A prestigious tome in German that his firm published is mentioned in his reply to his father-in-law, C. V. Raman Pillai, who asked him to come back to India.
-After tackling enormous agonizing problems in giving up his firm and getting a fresh passport from the British after undertaking not to involve in local politics in India and not to correspond with Germany any more, A. R. Pillai could return to Trivandrum only in October 1926, four and a half years after C. V.'s death on 21 March 1922.
+After tackling enormous problems in giving up his firm and getting a fresh passport from the British after undertaking not to involve himself in local politics in India and not to correspond with Germany any more, A. R. Pillai could return to Trivandrum only in October 1926, four and a half years after C. V.'s death on 21 March 1922.

-On his return to Trivandrum via Colombo in October 1926 after 18 years abroad, A. R. Pillai was kept under surveillance and spied by the British for quite some time at Rosscote where he lived with his wife and children.
-(Rosscote is the house built by C. V. and named after his Guru, John Ross, a Scotsman and the first Principal of H.H.The Maharaja's College – now called the University College – in Trivandrum).
+On his return to Trivandrum via Colombo in October 1926 after 18 years abroad, A. R. Pillai was kept under surveillance and spied upon by the British for quite some time at Rosscote, where he lived with his wife and children.
+(Rosscote is the house built by C. V. Raman Pillai and named after his guru, John Ross, a Scotsman and the first Principal of H.H.
+The Maharaja's College – now called the University College – in Trivandrum.)
 He was denied the headship of the undivided matriarchal family, which was his due, and access to the family properties.

 He resumed his social activities in Trivandrum.
 He was on the executive of the All India Exhibition, Fair and Amusement Park in 1934 and all the annual Sree Chitra Exhibitions before and after.
-In fact, in all these exhibitions, he did the lay-out and gardening and designed the Ravanan Kotta.
-He then gradually began to correspond with well-known automobile manufacturing and other business firms in Germany and other European countries with a view to start his own business firm in Thiruvananthapuram.
-Pillai acquired the sole agency for the sale of Mercedes-Benz cars in South India, but before he could formally launch his firm and execute the order for the limousine, he died a year before the Second World War broke out; within a few months, A.R.
-Pillai died on 7 September 1938, eight months past the age of 58 years.
-He had lived only for about 12 years after coming back home.
-He was survived by his wife Gouri Amma, and five children, Thankamma, Kesavan Nair, Rosscote Krishna Pillai, Suseela Bai and Padmanabhan Nair, the last three children having been born to him after his return from Germany.
+In fact, in all these exhibitions, he did the layout and gardening and designed the Ravanan Kotta.
+He then gradually began to correspond with well-known automobile manufacturing and other business firms in Germany and other European countries with a view to starting his own business firm in Thiruvananthapuram.
+Pillai acquired the sole agency for the sale of Mercedes-Benz cars in South India, but before he could formally launch his firm and execute the order for the limousine, he died on 7 September 1938, at the age of 58, a year before the Second World War broke out.
+He had lived only about 12 years after returning home.
+He was survived by his wife Gouri Amma and five children: Thankamma, Kesavan Nair, Rosscote Krishna Pillai, Suseela Bai and Padmanabhan Nair, the last three having been born after his return from Germany.